jawalsh/z652-Digital-Libraries/docs/general.md

 By the end of the semester students will will be able to digitize a collection of non-digital content (e.g., letters, pamphlets, photographs, audio tapes) and develop a digital library populated with the digitized content, associated metadata, and contextualizing information.

 ## Learning Outcomes
-- Students will be able to select appropriate digitization standards and best practices for different media types and compose project-specific digitization guidelines for a specific collection.
+- Students will select appropriate digitization standards and best practices for different media types and compose project-specific digitization guidelines for a specific collection.
-- Students will be able to select appropriate metadata standards and best practices for different types of content and intellectual domains and compose project-specific metadata guidelines for a specific collection.
+- Students will select appropriate metadata standards and best practices for different types of content and intellectual domains and compose project-specific metadata guidelines for a specific collection.
-- Students be able to demonstrate expertise with the open source digital collections systems ([CollectionBuilder][cb], [Omeka][omekaorg]) by building a digital collection within one of these systems.
+- Students will demonstrate expertise with the open source digital collections systems ([CollectionBuilder][cb], [Omeka][omekaorg]) by building a digital collection within one of these systems.
-- Through written text and online exhibitions, students will be able to describe, introduce, and explain the significance of a collection.
+- Through written text and online exhibitions, students will describe, introduce, and explain the significance of a collection.
-- Students will be be able to perform a number of specific technical tasks related to digital collection development.
+- Students will perform a number of specific technical tasks related to digital collection development.
 For example, students will be able to:
 	- apply XML schemas to create valid XML metadata files;
 	- to apply XSLT style sheets to convert from one metadata format to another;
 	- execute Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) commands to retrieve metadata records from OAI data providers;